 Premises liability law holds landowners responsible when someone else is injured on their land.
 If you have been injured on another’s property, you may be entitled to compensation for your injuries.
 However, your rights when injured on someone else’s property depend upon your legal status while on the property.
+If you’re a property owner, this post can provide you the proper insight to prevent premises liability accidents and claims.
 Also, those who are physically injured by assault may be able to hold the assaulter responsible for damages.

-This information is provided by a Washington, D.C., Maryland, and Virginia injury law firm is meant to help you understand the laws surrounding premises liability.
+This information is provided by a Northern Virginia injury law firm is meant to help you understand the laws surrounding premises liability.